- About Us

 g.
 States PCC – Some countries do not have a Central/Federal PCC System and therefore, you are advised to get PCC from all states you have lived (For work, study, and residential purposes excluding short stays).
 In addition, read CIC guidance, as they sometimes require Federal PCC as well instead of just State PCC.

 h.
 Expired PCC.

 a.
-This includes failure to get Upfront Medical or After Letter from IRCC for any reason.
+This includes failure to get Upfront Medical or After Letter from ICCRC for any reason.

 c.
-Very rare but most significant error I saw was when one person submitted a report from a doctor who was not registered as approved panel doctor – check IRCC website before booking appointment.
+Very rare but the most significant error I saw was when one person submitted a report from a doctor who was not registered as an approved panel doctor – check the ICCRC website before booking an appointment.

 Conversion of Files:

 a.
 Convert files only in the approved format and not as per convenience.

 b.
 If you are using software or online tools for PDF conversion then it is recommended to test it on different readers (such as Foxit or Adobe) before submitting.
 ICCRC will be using Adobe Acrobat so make sure your files (all pages) will open in it.
 There is a case where ICCRC rejected the incomplete application due to files not opening in Adobe (file was converted using Foxit).